LeoK12/sendMail/README.md

-this script uses mutt for sending mail. so there are serveral steps to install some app before it works on ubuntu
+this script uses mutt for sending mail. so there are serveral steps to do before it works on ubuntu
 	1. install mutt and msmtp
 		sudo apt-get install mutt
 		sudo apt-get install msmtp